AdaCompNUS/CS4278-5478-Project-Materials/README.md

 python example.py --map-name map5 --seed 11
 ```

-Your system will be on these 5 maps to compute the average accumulated reward.
-A primary component of your grade is the  reward achieved.

-### Stop Sign
-The Duckiebot must recognize the sign from camera images.
+1. The Duckiebot must recognize the sign from camera images.
 It must slow down below 0.15m/s if it is within 0.3m of a stop sign.

-Note:
 1. Oscillating in place may generate a high score in the simulator, but will be penalized in our evaluation.
 This is a flaw in the Duckietown simulator.
 See the Forum post under *High cumulative reward but "ridiculous" policy*.
-2. Evaluation for each map and each episode will take maximally 1500 steps.
-3. Git pull this project repository and use the correct maps (with stop signs) to generate your control files.

 ## Submission
 The submission consists of two parts.